kara4141/emoji/README.md

 Twittergrab:

-The other two files add grabed emojis out of tweets.
+The other two files grabed emojis out of tweets and output into another column in csv file.